UnclassedPenguin/scripts/README.md

 ## RichPasswordCheck

 This is the same as Password check but just made to look a little bit different using the [rich](https://github.com/willmcgugan/rich) python module.
 I was just messing around with it.

+## AutoMinecraftBackup

+This is a script I use on my minecraft server to automatically back up. have it run daily with cron.